buividovich/SchwingerDysonMetropolis/README.md

 pcm_wc_mspace code, includes the fast Fourier transform for calculating the correlators of U(N)-valued variables in coordinate space (see Section V.A of ArXiv:1705.XXXXX).

+Unfortunately, I did not have time to properly document the code so far.
+However, I've tried at least to structurize it in such a way that the usage of basic routines and macroses is self-explanatory.